-Admission standards for graduate studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Specific admission requirements for the graduate program in Speech Language Pathology are:

-- 1. Grade Point Average

-- A minimum 3.0 GPA

-- 2. Prerequisites

-- Completion of a Bachelor's degree with a Communication Disorders major or equivalent from an accredited institution of higher education recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation or the evaluated equivalency - Completion of Prerequisite Self Evaluation Form to show completion of Basic Science Requirements in the Course Content Areas as required by the American Speech-Language Hearing Association (ASHA) 2014 Standard IV-A
+- 1. Admission standards for graduate studies at California Baptist University can be found in the Admissions section of the University Catalog.
+Specific admission requirements for the graduate program in Speech Language Pathology are - Grade Point Average - A minimum 3.0 GPA - 2.
+Prerequisites - Completion of a Bachelor's degree with a Communication Disorders major or equivalent from an accredited institution of higher education recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation or the evaluated equivalency - Completion of Prerequisite Self Evaluation Form to show completion of an Aural Rehabilitation Course or its equivalent content in another course, plus Basic Science Requirements in the Course

+Content Areas as required by the American Speech-Language Hearing Association (ASHA) 2014 Standard IV-A $\ast$